papack/spa/README.md

 - Ready to use Layout Components (Box, Center, Flex, Stack etc.)

 - Ready to use Hooks (useCustomEvent)
-- useBrakepoint for responsive Layouts
+- brakepoint for responsive Layouts
+- text for translations

 Design: